Little Girls Can Tell When You Underestimate Them... & They Don't Like It

 “I'm starting to code on my own game,” she shared in a virtual focus group.
 “I have been getting like these recent chats from these virtual bullies – like, cyber bullies – and they were saying it's impossible for a young girl to code a game.”

 Girls know this bias is happening.
 And where it’s happening.

 But even in instances where the sexism they experienced was less aggressive and more subtle, the girls interviewed took notice.
-Microaggressions were common in the research, and unfortunately came from authority figures.
+Microaggressions were common, according to the research, and unfortunately often came from authority figures.

 “We were doing a run and this girl in our class, one of my best friends, was running and [the male gym teacher] was like...
 ‘Nice run, I didn't think you were going to make that,’” recalled fourth-grader Anya.
 “And then when a boy in our class made the same run he was like, ‘Good job.’
 I noticed like he automatically assumed that she wasn't going to make that just because she's [a girl].”

 A video featuring some of the researchers and focus group participants was released in celebration of International Day of the Girl on October 11.